underlay/tasl.io/content/specs/instance-format.md

 namespace ex http://example.com/

 class ex:Widget :: {
-  ex:spinniness -> float
+  ex:spinniness -> float64
   ex:deluxe -> boolean
 }
 ```

-each `ex:Widget` element would be serialized by five bytes wide - first the `ex:deluxe` component, whose value (`boolean`) would take a fixed single byte, and then the `ex:deluxe` component, whose value (`float`) would take a fixed four bytes.
+each `ex:Widget` element would be serialized by nine bytes wide - first the `ex:deluxe` component, whose value (`boolean`) would take a fixed single byte, and then the `ex:deluxe` component, whose value (`float64`) would take a fixed eight bytes.

 ### coproducts